open-edge-insights/eii-tools/VideoProfiler/README.md

     Note : This step is required everytime provisioning is done.
     Caution: This step will make the certs insecure.
 Please do not do it on a production machine.

+6. If using VideoProfiler in DEV mode, please ensure you have commented out the variables defining the certs path and uncomment the variables initializing the certs path to empty strings in [env.sh](env.sh)

-6. Run the below command to start the Video Profiler.
+7. Run the below command to start the Video Profiler.

     ```sh
         python3.6 video_profiler.py
     ```

-7. The runtime stats of Video Profiler if enabled with export_to_csv switch can be found at [video_profiler_runtime_stats](video_profiler_runtime_stats.csv)
+8. The runtime stats of Video Profiler if enabled with export_to_csv switch can be found at [video_profiler_runtime_stats](video_profiler_runtime_stats.csv)

   > **Note:**
   > * `poll_interval` option in the VideoIngestion [config](../../VideoIngestion/config.json) sets the delay(in seconds)